 The Meuse-Argonne was the principal engagement of the American Expeditionary Forces (AEF) during World War I and the first American involvement in Europen affirs of any importance.
 The Germans did not take the Americans seriously.
 The British did.
 A high priority for the British was to draw America into the War.
 The Kaiser knew that America did not have a sizeable army.
 The Navy assured him that the U-boats would prevent America from transporting what ever it cobbeled together to Europe.
 As a result, the Kaiser ordered the resumption of Unrestricted Submarine Warfare (1917)..
 The only real result was to draw Ametica into the war.
 Incredibly after paying an enormous price in blood to smash the French Army, Germany drew America into the War, a country with enormous man power reserves.
 The enormity of this disatrous decesion was felt in the Meuse Argon.
 The Allied Meuse-Argonne Offensive (Maas-Argonne Offensive or the Battle of the Argonne Forest) was a key part of the final Allied offensive of World War I that waslaunched along the entire Western Front--the first such operaton (September 26-November 11, 1918).
 The Allied war winning operation is known as the Hundred Days Offensive.
 The Meuse-Argonne was a joint American-French operation, but primarily fought by the Americans.
 Itwas the largest battle in American military history.
 More than 1.2 million American soldiers participated in the battle.

 The Battle of Britain was seen as important at the time, few preceived how important--especially in America.
-After the fall of France only Briain and her dominions were left fighting the NAZIs.
-Not well preceived at the time was that the NAZI defeat was a failur of technology.
+After the fall of France only Britain and her dominions were left fighting the NAZIs.
+The Battle of Britain was vital for two reasons.
+First, preventing a quick German and turned World War II into the kind of war of attrition that resource poor Germany was not going to win.
+Although in the subsequent Brbarossa invsion of the Soviet Union, they came periously close to doing just that.
+Second, not well preceived at the time was that the NAZI defeat was a failur of technology.
 The NAZIs saw themselves as being technologically superior to other countries because of their racial superiority.
 Hitler believed this and their fighting spirit wouls overcome the larger numbers and greater resources arrayed against them.
-To suffer a technological defeat did not bode well for Germany's ability to prosecute the War.
+To suffer a technological defeat did not bode well for Germany's ability to prosecute the War In addition, the Nttle of Britain made possiblke the marriage of British secret reserch with American industrial power.
 A British defeat would have also greatly strengthened the Germans and allowed them to focus entirely on the invasion of the Soviet Union.
 And without Britain, America would have been unable to launch an air campaign against Germany, nor would it have been possible to launch the D-Day invasion to liberate France.
 Britain's capitulation would have in effect insulated Germany and enabled them to use the resources of occupied Europe to build a war machine that would have been virtually unassaleable.

 Most popular assessments of the war in the East focus on Stalingrad (1942).
 While undeniablly a key battle in World War II, the battle before Moscow (December 1941) was the key battle in the struggle.
 Germany's war effort was based on defeating opponents before thoise countries werecarmed with modern weapons.
 This worked with Poland and France, but failed with Britain.
 Germany to persue a lengthy war needed to gain access to resources, especially petroleum.
 To fight a war against the Soviet Union as well as Britain and America at the same time, the NAZIs needed to quickly defeat the Soviets and gain control of the great resource base of the Soviet Union.
 Thus the success of Opperatiom Barbarossa was central to the German war effort.
 Given the material and industrial resources of the America, Britain, and the Soviet Union, Germany could not win a lengthy war.
 The Soviet offensive before Moscow denied the NAZIs the quick victory on which Hitler based his war planning.
 The Soviets not only stopped the Wehrmacht, but inflected massive losses in men amd materials--losses that Germans could not easily replace.
 After the failure to take Moscow, the NAZIs faced an Allied coalition with emense industrial and human resources.
 The Allies were able to mobilize and equip much larger armed forces than Germany was able to do.